koumoul-dev/vuetify-jsonschema-form/docker/README.md

 - Restart the nuxt server:
   - `cd docker`
   - `./start.sh`
-- Start editing `basic2.js` to show a new functionality or demonstrate a bug.
-The server will update when you save the example.
+- Start editing `basic2.js` on your host to show a new functionality or demonstrate a bug.
+The server inside the container will update when you save the example on your host, since the folder is mounted in the container.
-- After you created the example lint it:
+- After you created the example:
+  - Run the tests to verify no other problems are introduced:
     - The container must be running, if not start the nuxt server with `start.sh`, then
     - `cd docker`
-  - `./run_command.sh "npm run lint"`
+    - `./test.sh`
+  - Check for lint issues:
+    - The container must be running, if not start the nuxt server with `start.sh`, then
+    - `cd docker`
+    - `./lint.sh"`
 - Then you can commit the change, push them to your fork, go to the original github repo and make a pull request.

+# Helpful docker commands
+- To free up disk space:
+  - Remove all stopped containers: `docker container prune`
+  - Remove dangling images: `docker image prune --force`